Bruce Harris Craven

-Bruce Craven is an American novelist, screenwriter, and educator.
+Bruce Craven is an American novelist, poet, non-fiction writer and screenwriter.
+He works as a management teacher, advisor and faculty director in the field of leadership development.

 Education

-Craven received a B.A. in politics and literature from the University of California at Santa Cruz and an M.F.A. in creative writing from Columbia University.
+Craven received a B.A. in politics and literature from the University of California, Santa Cruz and an M.F.A. in poetry from Columbia University.

 Education work

-Craven directs the Columbia Senior Executive Program at the Columbia Business School.
-He also teaches the MBA course: Leadership Through Fiction, based on novels, plays and film scripts.
+Craven is Academic Director and Adjunct Associate Professor at Columbia Business School.
+His work focuses in leadership.
+He teaches and runs leadership programs with business leaders from public and private companies around the world.
+He also teaches the MBA course: Leadership Through Fiction, a management course based on novels, plays, films, shows and poetry.